This is a clone of the famous game by Rick

 GALCON24.EXE, written by Rick Raddatz.
 It's a game of

-domination, similar to "Risk" but without borders, and
+conquest, similar to "Risk" but without borders, and

 without being able to see what your opponent is doing.